 Stressful events can alter the levels of hormones in the body and affect the immune system.
 But there is no evidence that these changes could lead to cancer.

-Some people believe that stress can cause cancer, particularly breast cancer.
+It has been suggested that stress can cause cancer, particularly breast cancer.
 But the evidence for this has been poor.
-While a few studies have found a link, they have often only looked at a small number of participants or asked women to recall if they were stressed before they developed the disease.
+While a few studies have found a link, they have often only looked at a small number of participants or asked women to recall if they were stressed before they developed the disease, which isn't a reliable way of measuring stress.

 Does stress affect how likely we are to make healthy choices?